 If the student chooses to pursue the matter further and submits an appeal, the student shall take the appeal in written form to the appropriate dean of the division in which the course was instructed.
 The appeal should present the basis of the appeal and merits of the case with evidence the student may have to support the appeal.
 If the dean determines the case has no merit, that person will inform the student and the instructor in writing.
 If that dean believes the appeal may have merit, the dean will discuss it with the instructor in an effort to resolve the matter.
 In the case that the dean is the instructor, the student should submit the appeal to the Vice Chancellor for Academics.
-If the Vice Chancellor for Student Services.
+If the Vice Chancellor for Academics is the instructor, the student should submit the appeal to the Vice Chancellor for Student Services.